pwn2ooown/Shark_Or_Master/README.md

 Pure frontend implementation of the Poker Master game from WPT Global.

-Code by Claude 3.7 and image by Grok3
+Code by Github Copilot (Model: mostly using Claude 3.7) and image by Grok3

 ## Disclaimer